dfroger/issue/README.md

-Issue on various software/libraries I'm trying to solve
+Issue on various software/libraries I'm trying to solve, or pitfalls to avoid